CEGRcode/scriptmanager-docs/docs/Guides/command-line.md

 This flag cannot be used in combination with the `-o` flag.
 :::

-### Examples
+#### Examples

 For example, if we wanted to run some `COMMANDA` tool and then use the output as an input for the `COMMANDB` tool, there are several ways to run this in a shell script.

-The first way explicitly saves the intermediate file between commands.
++ This first way explicitly saves the intermediate file between commands:
 ```bash
 # Method A -save intermediate files
 COMMANDA input.file -o intermediate.file
 COMMANDB intermediate.file -o results.file
 ```

-...or alternatively, we could stream the output of `COMMANDA` to the input of `COMMANDB` using the pipe (`|`) character:
++ Alternatively, we could stream the output of `COMMANDA` to the input of `COMMANDB` using the pipe (`|`) character:
 ```bash
 # Method B -pipe stream
 COMMANDA input.file -s | COMMANDB -o results.file
 ```

-...or we could redirect (`<`) the stream directly into the positional argument location:
++ Yet another option is to redirect (`<`) the stream directly into the positional argument location:
 ```bash
 # Method C -redirect stream
 COMMANDB <( COMMANDA input.file -s ) -o results.file